Kremlin: Imperial period

-Soviet period and beyond: destruction of cultural heritage
+Soviet period

 The Soviet government moved from Petrograd (present-day Saint Petersburg) to Moscow on 12 March 1918.
 Vladimir Lenin selected the Kremlin Senate as his residence.
 Joseph Stalin also had his personal rooms in the Kremlin.
 He was eager to remove all the "relics of the tsarist regime" from his headquarters.
 Golden eagles on the towers were replaced by shining Kremlin stars, while the wall near Lenin's Mausoleum was turned into the Kremlin Wall Necropolis.

 The Chudov Monastery and Ascension Convent, with their 16th-century cathedrals, were demolished to make room for the military school.
 The Little Nicholas Palace and the old Saviour Cathedral were pulled down as well.

+In 1939, the Molotov-Ribbentrop pact was signed here.

 During the Second World War, in order to confuse the German pilots, the towers were repainted with different colors and covered with wooden tents.
 Every roof was painted rusty brown so as to make them indistinguishable from typical roofs in the city.
 The grounds, paved with cobblestone, were covered up with sand.
 Tents painted to look like roofs were stretched over the gardens, and the facades of the buildings were also painted.

 The residence of the Soviet government was closed to tourists until 1955.
 It was not until the Khrushchev Thaw that the Kremlin was reopened to foreign visitors.
 The Kremlin Museums were established in 1961, and the complex was among the first Soviet patrimonies inscribed on the World Heritage List in 1990.

 Although the current director of the Kremlin Museums, Elena Gagarina (Yuri Gagarin's daughter), advocates a full-scale restoration of the destroyed cloisters, recent developments have been confined to expensive restoration of the original interiors of the Grand Kremlin Palace, which were altered during Stalin's rule.

 Overall, during the Soviet rule (1917–1991), 28 out of 54 historic buildings in the Kremlin were destroyed (among them 17 out of 31 churches and cathedrals), most of them centuries-old.